oubaaid/Books_rating_ANN/README.md

 Non-trainable params: 0 (0.00 Byte)
 _________________________________________________________________

-Finally to deploy our model using spark library. type "python app.py in your terminal poiting to the path of your app.py file
+Finally to deploy our model using spark library.
+Type "python app.py" in your terminal pointing straight to the path of your app.py file